Skip to content

 Estimate vs. calibrated

 A board's performance profile is calibrated once real timing is captured from the device (a *_baseline.json ships in the package); until then it uses a clearly-labeled ROUGH_ESTIMATE_UNCALIBRATED profile.
 Feasibility reports built from an estimate say so and round to one significant figure.
-The Interstate 75 W is in the estimate state today.
 See the Performance guide for the cost model behind these profiles.

 Adding a board, step by step